 Wage and hour laws do not apply to properly classified independent contractors.
 That means that an employer is not required to pay an independent contractor a minimum wage or a minimum salary or pay overtime.

 However, if a government agency or the courts determine that a worker was misclassified as an independent contractor, he or she will be entitled to any pay he or she would have been entitled to under the FLSA or applicable state wage and hour laws.

 How an Independent Contractor Lawyer Can Help You

-If you believe your employer has misclassified you as an independent contractor, an independent contractor lawyer can help you by reviewing the circumstances of your case to determine whether you may have been incorrectly classified.
+If you believe your employer has misclassified you as an independent contractor, a Nashville independent contractor lawyer can help you by reviewing the circumstances of your case to determine whether you may have been incorrectly classified.

 The dedicated and experienced legal team of The Employment and Consumer Law Group can help you pursue relief and compensation from an improper classification, including filing a complaint with the appropriate state or federal agencies.

 Our legal team will negotiate with your employer on your behalf to get you any additional pay you may be entitled to under wage and hour laws, in addition to compensation for payroll taxes that should have been paid by your employer had you been properly classified as an employee.
 If necessary, our legal team will help you pursue your claim in a lawsuit.